Cyber-Physical Attack Detector for Buildings

 Project Overview

 Malicious actors continuously seek sophisticated ways to attack Industrial Control Systems, as demonstrated by high-profile incidents such as Stuxnet and the Ukraine power-grid cyberattack.
 Traditional Network Traffic Analysis methods struggle to detect these threats because attackers can manipulate sensor readings while maintaining control of connected devices.
-This project develops a secondary low-cost IoT sensor network that uses multi-sensor data and deep learning to identify anomalies based on physical behaviour observations.
+This project, funded through a GCHQ fellowship, develops a secondary low-cost IoT sensor network that uses multi-sensor data and deep learning to identify anomalies based on physical behaviour observations.
+CASPER for buildings equips facilities with an independent IoT sensor kit that observes temperature, vibration, motion, and other environmental cues.
+The secondary network operates on separate protocols such as Bluetooth and ZigBee, creating an air-gapped layer of protection that is isolated from the primary control infrastructure.

 Team